 Step 4 – Register as a tax resident in Portugal

 After you have your NIF, you must register as a tax resident in Portugal.
-This can also be done at finanças.
+This can also be done at finanças provided that you show you are allowed to live in Portugal (meaning you are previously registered as a European Citizen or holder of a Residence Permit.

 Step 5 – Apply for your NHR Status

 If you choose to apply for the NHR on your own, the easiest way is online through the government’s financial portal.
-To use the online service, you must first register to the website.
+To use the online service, you must first register on the website.

-You will need your NIF, fiscal address, email address, and phone number to do this.
-These should be all of the same details which you initially used to register for your NIF.
-You will also be asked to provide a secret question and answer.
+To do this you will need your NIF, your fiscal address, email address, and phone number.
+These should be the same details that you used to initially register for your NIF.
+You will also be asked to provide an answer to a security question.

 Once you have registered, a password will be sent to you by post.
 It should take at most two weeks to arrive.

-When your password arrives, you can log into the finanças portal and register your application for NHR status.
+When your password arrives, you can log into the finanças portal and register your application for the NHR regime.
 You can do this by accessing Aceda aos Serviços Tributários, clicking on Entregar Pedido, and then finally Inscrição Residente Não Habitual.

-To complete your application you will be required to submit the following documents:
+To complete your application, you may be required to submit the following documents:

 • A declaration stating that you have not been a tax resident in Portugal for the previous 5 years